davesmiths/isIE/readme.md

 How it works
 ------------

-Makes use of <a href="http://msdn.microsoft.com/en-us/library/121hztk3%28v=vs.94%29.aspx">JavaScript Conditional Compilation</a>, which is roughly IE conditional comments for JavaScript.
-The script revolves around @_jscript_version, a variable providing a version number which can be used to identify IE versions, see <a href="http://en.wikipedia.org/wiki/Conditional_comment#Conditional_comments_in_JScript">Conditional Comments in JScript</a>.
+Makes use of [Conditional Compilation](http://msdn.microsoft.com/en-us/library/121hztk3%28v=vs.94%29.aspx), which could roughly translate as IE conditional comments in JavaScript.
+The key of which is @_jscript_version, a variable providing a version number which can be used to identify IE versions, see [Conditional Comments in JScript](http://en.wikipedia.org/wiki/Conditional_comment#Conditional_comments_in_JScript).

+The variable isIE is outputted by the script.
+By default this is false, so all non-IE browsers will get isIE = false.
+Only browsers that know Conditional Compilation comments set isIE to a value other than false, and as far as I know only IE knows.

+When IE is detected isIE is set to the major version number, for example IE 10 will set isIE = 10.
+The only exception to this is for all IE less than 6 which sets isIE = 5.

 Seen elsewhere
 --------------